 Employment Outlook and Salary Information

 Those with a bachelor's degree in kinesiology have a solid foundation for entering the fitness industry as a personal trainer, exercise physiologist or another type of wellness professional.
-The Bureau of Labor Statistics (BLS) expected employment of fitness trainers and instructors to grow 13% from 2012-2022; this growth may be due to more people discovering the health benefits of exercise.
-The median annual salary for fitness trainers was $34,980 as of May 2014, according to the BLS.
+The U.S. Bureau of Labor Statistics (BLS) expected employment of fitness trainers and instructors to grow 8% from 2014-2024.
+The median annual salary for these professionals was $36,160 as of May 2015, according to the BLS.

 Certification and Continuing Education Information